-We are evaluating SER-155, an oral, live biotherapeutic product candidate, consisting of a consortium of cultivated bacteria, in a Phase 1b study in allo-HSCT recipients in an effort to reduce incidences of gastrointestinal-derived infections, and resulting bloodstream infections and GvHD.
-SER-155 was designed using our reverse translational development platform.
+We are developing SER-155, an investigational, oral, live biotherapeutic designed to decolonize GI pathogens, improve epithelial barrier integrity, and induce immune tolerance to prevent bacterial bloodstream infections, or BSIs, and AMR infections as well as other pathogen associated negative clinical outcomes in patients undergoing allo-HSCT.
+SER-155 contains 16 bacterial strains selected using our reverse translation discovery and development platform technologies to optimize SER-155's functional profile.
+The design incorporates biomarker data from human clinical data and screening data from nonclinical human cell-based assays and in vivo disease models.
 The bacteria consortia is designed to optimize: (i) the prevention of the growth of various Enterococcaceae and Enterobacteriaceae species known to potentially dominate the GI and lead to downstream negative clinical outcomes in medically compromised patients and that can harbor antibacterial resistance, (ii) the production of multiple bacterial metabolites that can promote mucosal and epithelial barrier integrity with the goal of reducing the likelihood of harmful bacteria translocating from the gut to the bloodstream through a compromised epithelium, and (iii) the production of multiple bacterial metabolites that can modulate immune pathways to induce immune tolerance with a potential impact on GvHD.

 The rationale for this program is based in part on published clinical evidence from our collaborators at Memorial Sloan Kettering Cancer Center showing that allo-HSCT patients with decreased diversity of commensal microbes and pathogen domination in the gastrointestinal tract were significantly more likely to die due to infection and/or lethal GvHD (Peled et al., 2020).
+There are an estimated 40,000 allo-HSCT procedures annually worldwide, and infection is one of the most common causes of mortality in these patients.
+The Center for International Blood & Marrow Transplant Research, or CIBMTR, reports that 19-28% of deaths in allo-HSCT patients over 18 years of age within 100 days post-transplant are caused by infections and 5-14% by GvHD.
 In December 2023, we received Fast Track Designation for SER-155 to reduce the risk of infection and GvHD in allo-HSCT patients.